 Waiting timesNote that these are not official statistics or agreed response times, and must be used as guidance only.
-For the latest standards please see the Waiting times page of the UKBA website.

 The Home Office advises that you should not to make any non-urgent travel arrangements until your passport(s) or travel document(s) have been returned.

 Postal Applications: 95% of postal applications are decided within six months.